-The Kuslich, Michelson and Ray cage designs, initial experimental work on animals were first used in patients in 1989.
-Based on the published data the United States Food and Drug Administration then approved these titanium cages for posterior interbody standalone use in 1996.
+Following the initial experimental work on animals titanium threaded fusion cages were first used on patients in 1989.
+Based on the subsequent published investigational data the United States Food and Drug Administration then approved titanium threaded fusion cages for posterior interbody standalone use in humans in 1996.

 Of the many different cage designs the Ray cage was unique in having deep threads.
-These threads allowed this cage to be self-tapping like a wood screw and, because of this, subsequently demonstrated the highest degree of efficacy for immediate standalone stabilization with the posterior placement surgical technique.
+These threads allowed this cage to be self-tapping much like a wood screw and, because of this, appropriate use was then associated with the highest degree of efficacy for immediate standalone stabilization of the spine utilizing anterior as well as posterior placement.